These are some of the most frequently asked questions about Bitcoin and Bitcoin Center Korea, followed by our general responses.

 - How do these compare with other jurisdictions in Asia, especially Japan and Hong Kong?

-Japan took the lead and already passed the law regarding Bitcoin but heard that they are having some trouble enforcing it.
+Japan took the lead and already passed the law regarding Bitcoin but the local sources tell us that they are having some trouble enforcing it.
 Korea and Hong Kong are a step or two behind Japan and similar, we think.
 So far there really isn’t any hard regulation.
 Korea is also amending its foreign exchange regulation to include small remittance business license.
 Such license will allow non-banking license companies to do international remittance using other means including Bitcoin.
 [Response Date: 2017-07-31]

 - How do these regulations fall short?